Turin: Visual art and museums

 Turin, as the former capital of the Kingdom of Sardinia and the Kingdom of Italy, is home of the Savoy Residences.
 In addition to the 17th-century Royal Palace, built for Madama Reale Christine Marie of France (the official residence of the Savoys until 1865) there are many palaces, residences and castles in the city centre and in the surrounding towns.
 Turin is home to Palazzo Chiablese, the Royal Armoury, the Royal Library, Palazzo Madama, Palazzo Carignano, Villa della Regina, and the Valentino Castle.
 The complex of the Residences of the Royal House of Savoy in Turin and in the nearby cities of Rivoli, Moncalieri, Venaria Reale, Agliè, Racconigi, Stupinigi, Pollenzo and Govone was declared a World Heritage Sites by UNESCO in 1997.
+UNESCO also recognises Turin as a "Design City."
 In recent years, Turin has become an increasingly popular tourist destination, ranking 203rd in the world and tenth in Italy in 2008, with about 240,000 tourist arrivals.

-The Egyptian Museum of Turin specialises in archaeology and anthropology, in particular the Art of Ancient Egypt.
+The Egyptian Museum of Turin specialises in archaeology and anthropology, in particular the art of ancient Egypt.
 It is home to what is regarded as one of the largest collections of Egyptian antiquities outside of Egypt.
 In 2006 it received more than 500,000 visitors.
 The Museum of Oriental Art houses one of the most important Asian art collections in Italy.